-‘Dragon Ball Super’ Episode 75: LSSJ Female Broly, A Killer Clown God And More Universe Survival Arc Details Released
+‘Dragon Ball Super’ Episode 75: LSSJ Female Broly, A Killer Clown God, And More Universe Survival Arc Details Released

 The character’s brief appearance in the preview managed to get numerous fans in online forums such as Reddit extremely excited.
 After all, while Broly has never really been part of the DBZ canon, the legendary fighter’s appearance and fight against the Z fighters is widely considered as one of the most memorable battles in the entire franchise.
 With the recently released Universe Survival Arc preview in Dragon Ball Super Episode 75, it appears that Akira Toriyama might finally make the LSSJ form canon.

 A number of new Gods of Destruction featured in the new Universe Survival Arc teaser on Dragon Ball Super Episode 75 attracted the attention of numerous fans as well.
-The first, which many speculate would be a sinister god, appears to be a character taken directly from Stephen King’s bestselling novel IT.
+The first, which many speculate would be a sinister god, appears to be a character taken directly from Stephen King’s bestselling novel It.
 The God of Destruction, who looks like a killer clown, was accompanied by a female Angel who looks to be about the same age as Vados of Universe 6.
 Though no details are known about the character as of writing, the killer clown’s expression alone has encouraged numerous fans to speculate that the God of Destruction would be evil.

-The other God of Destruction featured in the trailer included in DBS Episode 75 is a pink Elephant god, who is accompanied by Gowasu of the recently-concluded Future Trunks arc.
+The other God of Destruction featured in the trailer included in DBS Episode 75 is a pink Elephant god, who is accompanied by Gowasu of the recently concluded Future Trunks arc.
 The Elephant god, which noted Dragon Ball Super translators such as @Herms98 are fondly calling Ganesha for now, is accompanied by a young female Angel.
 A God of Destruction who seems to be made of metal was also featured, though no details have been revealed about the character as of date.

 Other aspects of the Universe Survival Arc preview in Dragon Ball Super Episode 75 that attracted a lot of attention were a number of battle sequences featuring some of the Z fighters.
 Krillin was depicted attacking someone and Son Goku was revealed to be fighting what appears to be a Human-Dog hybrid.
 While flashes of new characters and a few fight scenes are only known about the Universe Survival Arc, fans of the franchise have reacted to the available information with much optimism.